azalecki/Zalecki-Thesis-2023/docs/report/analysis_plan.md

 Public Library address data was derived from the City of Chicago Data Portal https://data.cityofchicago.org/Education/Libraries-Locations-Contact-Information-and-Usual-/x8fc-8rcq

+### Chicago.shp
+- `Abstract`: Brief description of the data source
+- `Spatial Coverage`: Specify the geographic extent of your study.
+This may be a place name and link to a feature in a gazetteer like GeoNames or OpenStreetMap, or a well known text (WKT) representation of a bounding box.
+- `Spatial Resolution`: Specify the spatial resolution as a scale factor, description of the level of detail of each unit of observation (including administrative level of administrative areas), and/or or distance of a raster GRID size
+- `Spatial Reference System`: Specify the geographic or projected coordinate system for the study
+- `Temporal Coverage`: Specify the temporal extent of your study---i.e. the range of time represented by the data observations.
+- `Temporal Resolution`: Specify the temporal resolution of your study---i.e. the duration of time for which each observation represents or the revisit period for repeated observations
+- `Lineage`: Describe and/or cite data sources and/or methodological steps used to create this data source
+- `Distribution`: Describe how the data is distributed, including any persistent identifier (e.g. DOI) or URL for data access
+- `Constraints`: Legal constraints for *access* or *use* to protect *privacy* or *intellectual property rights*
+- `Data Quality`: Quality unknown
+- `Variables`: For each variable, enter the following information.
+If you have two or more variables per data source, you may want to present this information in table form (shown below)
+  - `Label`: variable name as used in the data or code
+  - `Alias`: intuitive natural language name
+  - `Definition`: Short description or definition of the variable.
+Include measurement units in description.
+  - `Type`: data type, e.g. character string, integer, real
+  - `Accuracy`: e.g. uncertainty of measurements
+  - `Domain`: Range (Maximum and Minimum) of numerical data, or codes or categories of nominal data, or reference to a standard codebook
+  - `Missing Data Value(s)`: Values used to represent missing data and frequency of missing data observations
+  - `Missing Data Frequency`: Frequency of missing data observations
+  -
 #### ACS Socioeconomic Data

 **Standard Metadata**